Davis scores season-high 37 as Lakers beat Bulls 101-90

 TIP-INS

 Lakers: Davis’ previous season high was 34 points against San Antonio on Jan.
 1. He scored a career-high 59 for New Orleans at Detroit on Feb.
-21, 2016. … F Jared Dudley (sore right calf) remains a “game or two” away from returning from an injury that has kept him out the past seven, coach Frank Vogel said.
+21, 2016. … The Lakers were 4 for 19 on 3-pointers after tying a season-high by making 19 of 37 against Milwaukee. … F Jared Dudley (sore right calf) remains a “game or two” away from returning from an injury that has kept him out the past seven, Vogel said.

-Bulls: Coach Billy Donovan said C Wendell Carter Jr. (quad) is improving, though he’s not sure if he’ll be available Monday against Boston after missing the past two games.
+Bulls: Chicago shot 39 about percent from the field and made 8 of 25 3-pointers. … Coach Billy Donovan said C Wendell Carter Jr. (quad) is improving, though he’s not sure if he’ll be available Monday against Boston after missing the past two games.
 “He’s made progress.
 He is feeling better,” Donovan said. … The Bulls also held out Otto Porter Jr. after he played the previous night at Charlotte.

 UP NEXT